 The total number of runs scored off this delivery.
 If no runs were scored from the delivery then this will display 0.

-The data for this field is an associative array providing the details of any super-substitution which happened before this delivery took place.
-It shows who was substituted in and out, and which team it was for, as well as what type of replacement it is, match or role.
+The data for this field is an associative array providing the details of any replacements which happened before this delivery took place.
+It shows who was substituted in and out, why, and which team it was for, as well as what type of replacement it is, match or role.
 These different types are grouped together within the replacements section, and it's possible that a delivery could have both types.
 Examples of the section are as follows:

 The name of the player who came in as part of the replacement.
 If the replacement is a supersub match replacement then this value will match the player listed as a supersub for the team.

 The name of the team the substitution was for.

 If a wicket occurs then this entry will be in the file and will provide details on the wicket, such as which player is out, what type of dismissal it was, and any fielders who were involved.

 In the *very unlikely* case that a wicket falls and another player retires hurt on the same ball, this will be an array containing an entry for each wicket.
 At the moment we only have a single match that meets this criteria, the 1st Test between Pakistan and Australia in 2014.